 - Severe pain in the hernia area

 Prevention of Hernia

-Try to keep healthy and balanced body weight.
+- Try to keep a healthy and balanced body weight.
 It will put low pressure on your abdominal wall.

 If your specialist doesn't advise surgery, they will let you know what symptoms might require emergency medical attention so you can be aware.